jk13xyz/cloudlog-docker/README.md

 ### DOK database update

-Every 6 months on the 1st at 03:00
+On the 1st of every month at 03:00

 ### Automatic backup of the ADIF log and Notes